 Cool season vs Warm season crops

 Vegetable crops may be sorted into cool season and warm season groups.
 Begin planting cool season crops in mid-April.
 They will tolerate frosty temperatures and actually grow best when the temperatures are cool.
-This group includes lettuce and other leafy greens, radishes, carrots, beets, onions, cabbage, cauliflower and broccoli among others.
+This group includes lettuce and other leafy greens, radishes, carrots, beets, onions, cabbage, cauliflower, broccoli and peas among others.

 Begin planting warm season crops in mid-May after the chance of a frost has passed.
 These crops do not like the cold and prefer the warm temperatures that our Colorado summer has to offer in order to grow their best.
 This group includes tomatoes, peppers, beans, corn, cucumber & squash.